 3) We Doubt Our Own Worth

 What a blow!
-In hindsight we can look back and understand why the discard happened knowing full well it says nothing about our worth, but in the moment?
-This is a devastating blow.
+In hindsight, we can look back and understand why the discard happened knowing full well it says nothing about our worth but in the moment?
+This is a devastating hit to our psyche.
 These strong emotions of rejection and unworthiness can lead us to do odd things: apologize for things we didn’t do, bargain and promise to change, or run the new supply down in an effort to feel better by comparison.